Create snapshot Cloud Discovery reports

-In the Cloud App Security portal, click Discover, and then click Create snapshot report.
+In the Defender for Cloud Apps portal, select Discover, and then select Create snapshot report.

 Enter a Report name and a Description

-Select the Data source from which you want to upload the log files.
+Select the Source from which you want to upload the log files.

 Verify your log format to make sure that it's formatted properly according to the sample log you can download.
-Click View and verify then click Download sample log.
+Under Verify your log format, select View log format then select Download sample log.
 Compare your log with the sample provided to make sure it's compatible.